sshekghub/cloudfront-lambdafunctionurl-oac-sam/README.md

 **Access the Lambda Function URL directly**
 - Copy the Lambda Function URL value from the SAM deployment process output key 'LambdaFunctionUrl'
 - Try accessing the function URL using a web browser
-- You should see a page with "Message": "Forbidden" message **Acccess the Lambda Function URL using CloudFront Distribution domain name**
+- You should see a page with "Message": "Forbidden" message.

+**Acccess the Lambda Function URL using CloudFront Distribution domain name**
 - Copy the LamCloudFront Distribution Domain Name value from the SAM deployment process output key 'CloudFrontDomainName'
 - Try accessing the function URL using the CloudFront domain name.